 There are now two users modes in Revu 2018 – View mode and markup mode.
 Using View Mode and Markup Mode in Bluebeam Revu meets the needs of those who only need to view as well as for those who need to markup and use the full suite of Features of Revu.

-View mode – you cab use Measurement tools, join Studio Sessions, and view documents.
-While in View Mode, you can also use MultiView, MultiView Extended, Presentation mode and Profiles.
+View mode – you can use Measurement tools, join Studio Projects, and view documents.
+While in View Mode, you can also use MultiView, MultiView Extended, Presentation mode, Profiles and work in Studios sessions for real time collaboration.
 Open License users will find View mode particularly helpful (more on this below).
 While participating in a Studio Session, View mode allows you to markup with measurements, comments and markups.

 Markup mode allows full access to the Revu features available with your edition.
 You can switch between the two modes from the Revu menu.